hituro/hituro-makes-macros/mouse-ctp-macro/README.md

 _Syntax_: `<<ctpSetNext "id" [CTP]>>`

 Sometimes the next CTP block to be shown ought to be dependant on some logic, rather than being hard-coded, or based on user interaction.
-In this case you can use `<<ctpCetNext>>` to set the current block's `next` property. eg.
+In this case you can use `<<ctpSetNext>>` to set the current block's `next` property. eg.

 ```html
 <<set _meal = either('spam','eggs')>>